richardbalaz/win10-viruses/README.md

-# win10-viruses
+# Thesis: "Development of viruses and security measures"
-Demonstration of Powershell vulnerability in Windows 10
+This is the repo of my senior thesis about Powershell vulnerability in Windows 10.